 Richard’s brother Thomas Brooks was my ancestor.
 He had moved from Virginia to North Carolina a few years before Richard.
 Thomas was found in Orange County, North Carolina in 1773 (Orange was the parent county of Caswell) when he purchased land.
 I have not yet found Thomas’ will (he died in Caswell County, North Carolina in 1819) .
 But I did find Richard’s will and it is posted below.
 If you are connected to this family, I would love to hear from you.
 Please leave a comment below or email me at ginger. reney at gmail.com.

-The following will was obtained from the North Carolina State Archives in Raleigh, North Carolina.
-For more information on locating wills and ordering copies from the North Carolina State Archives, please reference my Looking for Wills at the North Carolina State Archives - Updated post.
+The will of Richard Brooks was obtained from the North Carolina State Archives in Raleigh, North Carolina.
+For more information on locating wills and ordering copies from the North Carolina State Archives, check out my Looking for Wills at the North Carolina State Archives - Updated post.